-This seminar combines presentations of findings from two complementary research projects funded by the Nuffield Foundation which aim to improve our data and knowledge about diverse families.
-The first project focuses on fathers, and the second on family separation.
+This seminar combined presentations of findings from two complementary research projects funded by the Nuffield Foundation which aim to improve our data and knowledge about diverse families.
+The first project focused on fathers, and the second on family separation.

 About the CLOSER Seminars

 The aim of this series is to highlight methodological innovations and expertise and in turn facilitate and encourage future collaborations and new research.